OronNadiv/drnadiv.com/content/blog/covid-19/index.md

   - sars-cov-2
 ---

 # Overwhelmed by COVID-19 information?
-It's a scary time, but know that we at are here for you!
+It's a scary time, but know that we are here for you!

 Hello everyone!
 At this surreal time of social distancing, working from home and overwhelming online information about COVID-19, I want to share a few of my thoughts.